There are loads of activities for the whole family available every day at The Farm at Eastman’s Corner. Come on down and see for yourself!

 The barn is also home to our two Vietnamese Pot Bellied Pigs, LuLu and Penny, who also love visits from little folks and their families.

 The hens of Cluckingham Palace are New Hampshire Reds, a breed known for their hardiness and ability to stand up to New England’s tough winter weather.
-We use eggs from our flock in our breakfast sandwiches and other meals sold at The Farm.
 Standard commercial laying hens are confined to a cage space smaller than an 8 by 11″ piece of paper.
 Our chickens enjoy a much happier life with plenty of room to roam around.

 Stay and Play Gazebo